ishika3110/Vehicle-Performance-Fuel-Efficiency-Analysis/README.md

 I built this project to sharpen my end-to-end data analysis skills and tell a meaningful story using real automotive data.
 It reflects the kind of work I’d love to do at data-driven companies like JATO Dynamics or any team focused on transportation, mobility, or sustainability.

----

-## 🙋‍♀️ Let’s Connect

-If you liked this project or have feedback, feel free to [connect with me on LinkedIn](#) — I’m always up for chatting data, dashboards, or anything cars 🚙.